eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 The following sections use log excerpts to show how the different types of give details about `balanced` cycle are logged.

-### `balanced` Partial GC cycle
+### `balanced` partial GC cycle

-The following example is taken from a [`balanced` partial GC cycle](gc.md#balanced-policy) verbose GC log.
+The following [`balanced` partial GC cycle](gc.md#balanced-policy) example is taken from a `balanced` policy verbose GC log.
 The output is broken down into sections to explain the GC processing that is taking place.

 To search for a `balanced` partial GC cycle, you can search for the `type` attribute value `partial gc` in `<cycle-start>` and `<cycle-end>` elements.